 On our very first cruise, I learned that packing a tote in my suitcase was a great idea.
 In fact, a tote, backpack, or carry-on is a great idea for your cruise from start to finish.

 Keep in mind that once onboard your ship, pools, and spas will be open.
 After a long travel day, it might be nice to have a change of clothes so you can shift into vacation mode.
-Whatever your plan, remember that your suitcase may take a while to follow you to your stateroom so packing a bag with anything you will want as soon as you get on board is a great idea.
-Consider a bag with your swimsuit, flip-flops, medication, sunglasses, sunscreen, and any other gear to help you slip into your vacation.
+Whatever your plan, remember that your suitcase will take a while to follow you to your stateroom so packing a bag with anything you will want as soon as you get on board is a great idea.
+Consider a bag with your swimsuit, flip-flops, medication, sunglasses, sunscreen, and any other gear to help you slip into vacation mode.

 As we cruise, I use a tote or backpack to throw supplies into before we head up to the pool deck or as we leave the ship for an excursion.
 A bag of some type is a great place to drop a book or tablet, sunscreen, sunglasses, your sea pass, camera, or any other gear you’d like to have with you as you plan to relax.
 I try to select a bag that my husband will be willing to help me carry on excursions.

 At the end of your cruise, you will have options regarding how to get off of the ship.
-Do you want to walk off with your luggage or would you prefer the ship staff to collect your suitcases on the last night of the cruise so you can collect them in the terminal as you come off of the ship?
-We choose to have our suitcases collected on the last night of our cruise.
-For that last night, I keep the minimum supplies that we need to get dressed the next morning including any valuables, toiletries, and any vital supplies like medications (be sure to keep your passport).
+Do you want to walk off with your luggage or would you prefer that the ship staff to collects your suitcases on the last night of the cruise so you can collect them in the terminal as you come off of the ship?
+If we drove to the terminal, we keep our suitcases and walk off on our own.
+However, if we are catching a flight, we will choose to have our suitcases collected on the last night of our cruise.
+For that last night, I keep minimum supplies that we need to get dressed the next morning including any valuables, toiletries, and any vital supplies like medications (be sure to keep your passport).
 For the minimal supplies we don’t pack, my trusty tote helps me get those supplies off the ship.
 If we drove to the terminal, that tote is tossed into the backseat.
 If we’re flying, I will not hesitate to open my suitcase and put any of these supplies back into my suitcase.

 The motion of the ocean